proximax-storage/xpx-chain-devportal-docs/docs/client/overview.md

 ---
 id: client-overview
-title: Client Overview
+title: Overview
 sidebar_label: Overview
 ---
-The Sirius-Chain Command Line Interface is a unified tool to interact with the Sirius-Chain.
+The Sirius Chain Command Line Interface is a unified tool to interact with the Sirius Chain.

 This tool will enable you to perform the most common used actions to interact with the blockchain.

-**XPX-Chain-CLI** is an open source tool built on top of the [XPX-Chain-SDK](../sdks/overview.md) Typescript.
+**XPX Chain-CLI** is an open source tool built on top of the [XPX Chain-SDK](../sdks/overview.md) Typescript.
 Use it in your favorite terminal program.

 ## Installation

-XPX-Chain-CLI is distributed using the node package manager `npm`.
+XPX Chain-CLI is distributed using the node package manager `npm`.

 To install: